feder-lang/feder-ref/src/lex_keywords.md

 ```
 func mod class enum trait type return use lambda
-if else match switch for do continue break safe include import
+if else match switch for do continue break safe
 True False
 _
 ```